Relief Measures for Individuals and Businesses

 You therefore have until December 1, 2020, to file a shelter allowance renewal application with Revenu Québec.

 If you want to file a notice of objection and the time limit expires in the period between March 13, 2020, and June 29, 2020, the time limit has been extended to June 30, 2020.

 An appeal before the Court of Québec is brought by an application in accordance with the contentious proceedings governing actions and applications in civil matters.
-In accordance with Order 2020-4251 of the Chief Justice of Québec and the Minister of Justice, the time limits for filing appeals before the Court of Québec are suspended from March 15 to August 31, 2020.
+In accordance with Order 2020-4251 of the Chief Justice of Québec and the Minister of Justice, the time limits for filing appeals before the Court of Québec is suspended from March 15 to August 31, 2020.
 As of September 1, 2020, the suspension will be lifted and time limits will begin to run again for the time not yet elapsed.

 - appeals before the Court of Québec;

 - summary appeals before the Small Claims Division of the Court of Québec;